MousaviLaleh/Amazon_Vine_Analysis/README.md

 <br/>

-And then check the reviews was and was not part of the Vine program. <br/>
+And then check if the reviews was or was not part of the Vine program. <br/>
 ![05.png](Images/05.png)